Lost Ark And The Witcher Crossover Event: What You Need To Know

 “Uncovering the mysteries will lead to encounters with iconic characters from The Witcher on an all-new island and in new event quests.
 New Witcher-themed cosmetics will be available in the store, and new character customization scars, Cards, Stronghold structures, Emojis (and more) await adventurers who participate in the event,” explains the official website.

-Additionally, the players can also purchase outfits based on the characters of Geralt and Ciri from the in-game store.
+Additionally, players can purchase outfits based on the characters of Geralt and Ciri from the in-game store.

 Here’s what Twitter has to say about the exciting crossover